 For example, recently I travelled to Venezuela and it was an eye-opener.
-Read my reasons why this beautiful country isn’t as dangerous as people think it is, and how to stay safe whilst travelling in a developing country.
+This beautiful country isn't as dangerous as people think it is, and how to stay safe whilst travelling in a developing country.

 These experiences put things in perspective and we start to appreciate many aspects of our life that we originally took for granted.